vukanac/PhpSimpleRefactor/README.md

 **Rename local variable:** Right click inside the scope that contains the local variable that you want to rename and select "**WukanacPhpSimpleRefactor -> Rename local variable**".
 The plugin will ask you for the variable old name and the new name.

+**Convert local to instance variable:** Right click inside the scope that contains the local variable that you want to rename and select "**WukanacPhpSimpleRefactor -> Convert local to instance variable**".
+The plugin will ask you for the variable name.

 Resources
 ---------